testpassword/Courses/Rustlings/Common Programming Concepts/Functions/Passing an Argument/task.md

-## Passing an Argument
+## Pass an Argument

-  This time, the function *declaration* is okay, but there's something wrong with the place where we're calling the function.
+Make me compile!

 <div class="hint">
-  This time, the function *declaration* is okay, but there's something wrong with the place where we're calling the function.
+  This time, the function <i>declaration</i> is okay, but there's something wrong with the place where we're calling the function.
 </div>